NSLS-II-SST/TiledRSoXS/README.md

 6.) smart loading depending on which tab is selected... skip images if not in the images tab, skip monitors unless on primary or monitors tab

+# Installation:
+For now, just load the procedure file, and a menu item will be added RSoXS->TiledRSoXS which will launch tiled RSoXS.
+It is of limited use at the moment, because it requires 1.) an apikey - you are on your own generating that.  and 2.) tunneling into the tiled server (assuming you are using NSLS-II).
+I will not be providing support for either of these necessary steps, unfortunately.
+Soon it will be opened up such that both of these requirements will be easier.
+For now, this can be used within the NSLS-II network and assuming you have finangled an apikey yourself, (or of course you have your own tiled server that you control)